Loading...

 Last year I got a bit of a surprise on that route, while in Enterprise, when weather unexpectedly changed and turned to freezing rain, making the roads treacherous on a motorbike.
 I survived it, but wasn't keen to repeat that.

-So that was the deciding factor for that leg of my trip, and I decided to curtail my multi-day ride through the mountains, and instead decided to ride back towards home through the Blue Mountains.
+So that became the deciding factor for that leg of my trip, and I decided to curtail my multi-day ride through the mountains, and instead decided to ride back towards home through the Blue Mountains.

 To the young woman who pulled up alongside me while on a stretch of freeway, rolled down her car window, and blew kisses at me - thank you!